vk3txd/nko-antenna-brief/docs/NKO_behaviour_analysis.md

 They also reinforce the observations showing lesser change in shorter paths, and greater differences on DX with strongest on 20m as the band of greatest difference (longest paths hence longer delays).
 Also it is easy to suggest this may be strongly condition sensitive with the way the ionosphere refracts signals playing a key role.

-From observations on 80m and 40m where the path lengths are shortest and hence the possibility of significant time delay differences, we suggest that fricatives, concentrated toward the upper end of the SSB passband, are most sensitive to moderate delay spreads (on the order of 0.5–2 ms).
+From observations on 80m and 40m where the path lengths are shortest and hence the possibility of significant time delay differences are the smallest, we suggest that fricatives, concentrated toward the upper end of the SSB passband, are most sensitive to moderate delay spreads (on the order of 0.5–2 ms).
 This is where the comb-filter null spacing falls within the 1–3 kHz region.
 Under these conditions, relatively small changes in the relative amplitudes and polarisations of multipath components—such as those introduced by a hybrid-polarisation antenna—can produce disproportionately large changes in perceived intelligibility.
 Put simply, these high pitch parts of the SSB audio band are the most easily affected.

 The current theory is that a hybrid polarisation antenna may reduce selective attenuation of higher-frequency audio components by providing multiple propagation paths with differing polarisation states, thereby improving perceived intelligibility.
 Why it selects better intelligibility as opposed to worse remains unknown.

+It is suggested that improvements may be more noticeable than degradation.

+The NKO configuration does not inherently increase signal information content, but may reduce the severity of frequency-selective fading.
+In HF propagation, multipath effects often produce deep spectral nulls within the audio passband, particularly in the 2–4 kHz region critical for speech intelligibility.
+These nulls can significantly degrade received audio.

+By introducing a hybrid polarisation and multi-element radiation structure, the NKO effectively provides partial diversity.
+The resulting signal at the receiver can be viewed as the combination of multiple components with differing phase and polarisation characteristics.
+Because these components are not fully correlated, deep fades in one component are often partially filled by others.

+This process tends to reduce the depth of spectral nulls rather than introduce new severe attenuation.
+As a result, the received audio spectrum may exhibit reduced deep fading and more uniform frequency response.
+From a perceptual standpoint, shallow spectral variation is less detrimental to intelligibility than deep, narrow nulls, leading to a subjective improvement in clarity.

+It should be noted that this effect is statistical rather than deterministic.
+Under certain conditions, destructive combination may occur, and no universal improvement can be assumed.
+However, in typical HF multipath environments, a reduction in deep frequency-selective fading provides a plausible explanation for the observed tendency toward improved intelligibility.

 Resolving this theory will require more testing and the use of DSP analysis of recorded speech.

 **Summary:**
 Multipath propagation and frequency-selective fading provide a plausible mechanism linking antenna characteristics to observed differences in audio intelligibility.